rosiekrasnoff/CEE4530/Lab3-ANC/group1_Acid_Rain_and_ANC_report.md

 Figure 2: Plot of concentration calculated ANC over time from conservative, closed, and open calculations.

+**Was the lake better modeled as in equilibrium with atmospheric CO2 or as not exchanging with atmospheric CO2?**

 5. Analyze the data from the second experiment and graph the data appropriately.
 What did you learn from the second experiment?